ErikVerheul/OneBacklog/README.md

 - I can map my portfolio in one tool
 - My area product owner (APO) manages the cross product requirement area backlog so that multiple teams get aligned to deliver the highest value first
 - Dependencies within products are made visible so that the team and myself can act upon it
-- TO DO (low priority for now): Scrum teams can use the tool to do their refinements and run their sprints
+- IN PROGRESS (hight priority now because of the Corona virus): Scrum teams can use the tool to do their refinements and run their sprints
 - Only PO's are authorized to change priorities
 - The tool runs in a browser and is accessible only by authorized users
 - Full security is in place